-From the above empirical review, this study has not been widely investigated in Nigeria and also, this study is an improvement to previous empirical studies as it introduced unemployment rate as an important macroeconomic variable that affects the deposit mobilization of the banking sector.
+From the above empirical review, this study has not been widely investigated in Nigeria.
+The study is an improvement to previous empirical studies as it will introduce unemployment rate as an important macroeconomic factor that affects the deposit mobilization effort of the Nigerian banking sector.
+Again, other estimation technique such as the granger causality test that was not used in previous studies will be employed in this study.
 This will however form the basis of the research gap.

-281 Methodology of the Study
+Methodology of the Study

-282 3.1 Research Design
+3.1 Research Design

 The study adopts an expost facto research design.
 There are two variables: independent and dependent.
 The dependent variable is customer deposits in Nigeria which is a proxy for deposit mobilization.
 The independent variables are the macroeconomic factors and bank-specific factors.
-Macroeconomic factors were proxied by inflation rate, lending rate, exchange rate, government expenditure, unemployment rate and Gross domestic product (GDP) while bankspecific factors were proxied by deposit interest rate, branch network expansion and bank's liquidity.
+Macroeconomic factors were proxied by inflation rate, lending rate, exchange rate, government expenditure, unemployment rate and Gross domestic product (GDP) while bank-specific factors were proxied by deposit interest rate, branch network expansion and bank's liquidity.

-290 3.2 Sources of Data
+3.2 Sources of Data

 Based on the nature of the study, data collection will be based on secondary data.
-The study will source data from Statistical Bulletin of the Central Bank of Nigeria (CBN) and National Bureau of Statistica (NBS).
-The source of data for the study will source for the period between 1085 and
+The study will source data from Statistical Bulletin of the Central Bank of Nigeria (CBN) and National Bureau of Statistics (NBS).
+The source of data for the study will cover for the period between 1985 and 2018.